Home / Use Cases / Audiences / High-Net-Worth Households

 HIGH-NET-WORTH HOUSEHOLDS

-Property records, business filings, donor lists, and wealth indicator databases feed people-search sites that publish your home address, estimated net worth, and family connections.
-The same financial success that affords private security creates the public records trail that undermines it.
+Property records, business filings, donor lists, and wealth-indicator databases feed people-search sites with your home address, estimated net worth, and family connections.
+We find those listings and work to take them down — and keep checking that they stay down.

-Every place that knows you Property record exposure cleanup Household coverage included Discreet handling AES-256 encrypted handling
+Removed across the web Property record exposure cleanup Household coverage included Discreet handling Encrypted, access-controlled

 Wealth is visible in public records before anyone searches your name